bediger4000/infinite-fake-website/README.md

 ![baidu response](https://raw.githubusercontent.com/bediger4000/infinite-fake-website/master/baidu.png)

 I started treating Baiduspider poorly 2013-01-01.
 Baidu seems to be able to handle this sort of thing without much trouble.
+It actually looks like Baiduspider detects something wrong, and quits asking for many URLs for a while.

 ![yandex response](https://raw.githubusercontent.com/bediger4000/infinite-fake-website/master/yandex.png)

-Between 2012-10-31 and 2013-10-31, I believed `yandex.ru` to be a bad, spammy sort of search engine.
+Between 2012-10-31 and 2013-09-07, I believed `yandex.ru` to be a bad, spammy sort of search engine.
 I now believe I was mistaken, and I owe Yandex people an apology.
 Nevertheless, This chart shows that Yandex's code recovers almost instantly.
 When I turned off `bork.php` for Yandex spiders, the spiders quit asking for funky URLs rapidly.
+By 2013-10-30, Yandexbot had returned to asking almost entirely for URLs that exist (give a 200 response code).
+A brief flare up happned from 2014-04-11 through 2014-04-15.